Sky Sports: NIFL Premiership

 In February 2017, Sky Sports gained rights to show five NIFL Premiership games per season until the end of the 2021/2022 season, as well as live coverage of the Northern Ireland Football League Cup Final.
 Presentation comes from freelance presenter, Graham Little who hosts games, on-site, at the ground.
 Commentary comes from Northern Ireland national game reporter, Paul Gilmour.

-Major League Soccer

-In 2015, Sky Sports secured rights to broadcast Major League Soccer for eight seasons through 2022.
-Coverage is shared with FreeSports, and commentary is taken from the World Feed.

 Bundesliga

 On 5 August 2021, Sky Sports acquired the rights to Germany's Bundesliga and Supercup for the following four seasons.